corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.md

 All methods that used to exist on the `FlowLogic` abstract class are now available as injectable services using property injection.
 An implementation of `FlowLogic` still exists to ease migration to Corda 5.
 It implements the `Flow` interface.

-This move away from an abstract class to injectable services allows you as a CorDapp developer to use only what you need.
+This move away from an abstract class to injectable services allows you, as a CorDapp developer, to use only what you need.
 Features that you don't use do not need to be present on your flow classes.

 ## Flow interface